d8corp/innet-dom/README.md

 [useParam](#useparam) |
 [useParams](#useparams)

-You can render content by url.
+You can render content based on the URL.

-Use `component` to define a route component.
+Use `component` to define the route's component.
 Use `path` to define segments of URL path.
 Use `index` to define a route as end of segments.